MikeBrock03/Lifting-The-Bar/README.md

 container.appendChild(box);
 ```

 However, the "other" box is not in the data that will be looped through.
 We need to add it manually in the same way we made the other options, but replacing the emoji header with a title "Other" and the subtitle with an entry box.
-Because it is the same format as detailed above, here it is all together:
+Because it is the same format as detailed above, here is the whole function to make the "other" input:

 ```
 // Create an "Other" input field.